Whether a pyramid or patio heater, you should consider fuel, heating capacity (BTUs), weather-resistant, style, and environmental factors.

 - Stylish – Style and eye appeal are significant things in today’s society.
 Pyramid heaters come in all sizes, shapes, and styles, and patio heaters come in all shapes and sizes, but they do not have the style to match the pyramid versions.

-- Footprint On The Earth – Today’s world has put the environment into a special place in their hearts.
+- Environmental Impact – Today’s world has put the environment into a special place in their hearts.
 You have all adopted the need to protect it as much as possible.
 Propane and natural gas patio heaters put off a small footprint, but the pyramid heater puts out substantial pollution.
 Hands down, it puts off a bigger footprint than the patio styles.

 Combining the benefits and disadvantages makes it easier to compare the pyramid heater with the patio heater.

 They both have their benefits that make them better than the other, but it all boils down to your specific needs.

 You may not want something that puts off tons of heat because you have a small, partially enclosed porch.

 Whatever your needs are, one style of heater will fill the spot.

 The most important thing you need to remember is a pyramid or patio heater is designed to work outdoors.